JoshGill3882/Personal-AI-Assisstant/README.md

-# Personal-AI-Assisstant
+# AI Personal Assistant

-This repository contains the code used in my Personal AI Assisstant which runs locally on a Raspberry Pi 5.
+This repository contains the code used in my AI Personal Assistant which runs locally on a Raspberry Pi 5.